libelle17/neuserver/README.md

 be deleted, too.</p>

 <p style="margin-left:11%; margin-top: 1em"><b>14)</b> With
-a specific command line option for &quot;neuserver&quot;, an old received fax can be converted to a pdf-File again.</p>
+a specific command line option for neuserver, an old received fax can be converted to a pdf-File again.</p>

 <h2>UNINSTALLING
 <a name="UNINSTALLING_D"></a>